 As I have begun to suggest above, affect also, for many thinkers, comes before, during and after, “cognition”, if indeed cognition is not just a special, misrecognised case of affect.
 Deleuze suggests, for example, that for Spinoza ‘The whole problem of reason…will be converted by Spinoza into a special case of the more general problem of affects’ (Daniel W. Smith, 2006, in Duffy:151).
 Although affect comes before bodies, constituting them perhaps in an ongoing manner, insofar as they are alive perhaps, it also inhabits them, if as a passage through them.
 As Eugene Thacker notes, ‘affect is a differential force accommodated by the mode of a body at a given moment – what a body is capable of. … the way that both feeling and self are constituted through and through by modes of individuation, or what Deleuze calls “nonsubjective affects”’ (Biomedia:186).
 Just as importantly, Thacker notes (188) that the more complex a body, the more we might say it is able to sustain the intensity of relational autonomies, the more complex the affects.
 Thacker also points to the kind of ethics involved—an ethics of good or bad forms of composition.
 And this might also be what a well-composed, and open concept is meant to assist.

 With these definitions in mind, and taking our lead from Massumi, Thacker, Guattari and others, I can say this about affect.
 Although I obviously do think affect can be most usefully defined in a certain manner, I am more interested in considering the complex set of processes and events that all definitions attempt to address.
 This is, if you like, to emphasise the entire constellation of events that most theories of affect address, if with different emphases.
 It is then to ask how everyday life, and politics within everyday life, move through and are moved by this constellation.
-It asks what difference it makes to think in terms of this broad constellation, why it might be more useful ways to think in these terms than others.
+It asks what difference it makes to think in terms of this broad constellation, why it might be more useful ways to think in these terms rather than others.
 One can use this constellation as a way of expanding upon what Félix Guattari termed an “ethico-aesthetic” approach to everyday life.
-The ethico-aesthetic paradigm is useful because its precisely because it brings the aesthetic—affect—sensation into the question of practice and experience in everyday life.
+The ethico-aesthetic paradigm is useful because its precisely because it brings the aesthetic—affect and sensation—into the question of practice and experience in everyday life.
 This in part involves what Guattari calls “sensory affects”—which accord with what he calls “simple refrains”.
-However, there is also something like a generalisation and overturning of the question of taste in the acceptance of the autonomy and infinite multiplicity of relations (registered in what Guattari calls “problematic affects”, which accord with “complex refrains”).
+However, there is also something in this like a generalisation and overturning of the question of taste (so important to Kantian aesthetics) in the acceptance of the autonomy and infinite multiplicity of relations that are affect (registered in what Guattari calls “problematic affects”, which accord with “complex refrains”).
 This is also a matter of relational potentials (the virtual—cf Massumi).
 If ontologically we take the whole constellation as a kind of “worlding” that pre-exists and post-exists the more usually constrained versions of our ontologies and ethics, let alone our disciplines and methods, we need an ethico-aesthetic paradigm rather than a “systematic” scientist paradigm (for example, based on a cognitivist notion of dominant rational agents choosing what the world will be next, if in competition with others choosing—this is definitely Lone Bertelsen’s point!).
-Such paradigms can neither comprehend the constellations of affect, nor work with them except to bracket them out, or subordinate them to a scientistic, cognitivist or rationalist form of control (even occasionally within “affect studies”).
+Such scientistic (which is different to scientific) paradigms can neither comprehend the constellations of affect, nor work with them except to bracket them out, or subordinate them to a scientistic, cognitivist or rationalist form of control (even occasionally within “affect studies”).

 We end up living with these restrictive paradigms a lot, and that’s a pity.
 Yet perhaps all approaches to thinking more seriously about affect have the potential to free us up from such limited modes of living.

-[some “exceptions”, in addition to those mentioned above] Brian Massumi, Erin Manning [I hope her amazing paper on choreographic objects and mobile architectures comes out soon], Anna Gibbs, Steven Shaviro, Doris McIlwain, Sher Doruff, Lone Bertelsen, Glen Fuller, Jonas Fritsch, Mat Wall-Smith, Liz Wilson, Ros Diprose, David Bissell, Gillian Fuller, and of course quite a few others, including friends, I can’t list here (please forgive me if I haven’t mentioned you and you’re reading this!).
-These are the people I work with most, so I’m biased .
+[some “exceptions”, in addition to those mentioned above] Erin Manning [among many other works her amazing paper on choreographic objects and mobile architectures is here], Anna Gibbs, Steven Shaviro, Doris McIlwain, Sher Doruff, Lone Bertelsen, Glen Fuller, Jonas Fritsch, Mat Wall-Smith, Liz Wilson, Ros Diprose, David Bissell, Gillian Fuller, and of course quite a few others, including friends, I can’t list here (please forgive me if I haven’t mentioned you and you’re reading this!).
+These are the people I work with most, so I’m biased :).